 Overview of Mississippi Taxes

 Property taxes in Mississippi are quite low.
-The median annual property tax in Mississippi is $768, lower than in all but four states and less than half the national average.
+The median annual property tax in Mississippi is $841.
+That is less than half the national average and is lower than in all but four states.

 Enter Your Location

 To calculate the exact amount of property tax you will owe requires your property's assessed value and the property tax rates based on your property's address.
 Please note that we can only estimate your property tax based on median property taxes in your area.
 There are typically multiple rates in a given area, because your state, county, local schools and emergency responders each receive funding partly through these taxes.
 In our calculator, we take your home value and multiply that by your county's effective property tax rate.
 This is equal to the median property tax paid as a percentage of the median home value in your county.

 - Our Tax Expert

 Jennifer Mansfield Tax